-Have you been asked to watch a friend's child for a few hours each week?
-Have neighbors asked if you would take care or watch their children but you weren't sure you were allowed?
+Have you been asked to watch a friend's child for a few hours each week but been afraid that you might have to become a Family Child Care (FCC) Provider?
+Have neighbors asked if you would take care or watch their children while they go on vacation for a week but you weren't sure you were allowed?
 Family members may think they must be certified, when all they really want to do is help a friend.
 Good News!
-It is not and never has been the intent of Child and Youth Services to eliminate such good neighbor favors.
+It is not - and never has been the intent of Child Development Services to eliminate such good neighbor favors.

-The Army has a responsibility to balance the ability of Families to rely on one another to meet their short-term childcare needs with protecting the safety and well-being of children.
-When unauthorized childcare in Government owned housing is reported, steps will be taken to ensure children in care are not at risk.
+The Army has a responsibility to balance the ability of Families to rely on one another to meet their short term child care needs with protecting the safety and well-being of children.
+There is a difference between watching children a few hours a week and providing child care services as a profession.